yuki-koyama/mathtoolbox/docs/acquisition-functions.md

 ## Overview

-The following acquisition functions are supported:
+The following acquisition functions (and their derivatives with respect to the data point) are supported:

 - Expected improvement (EI)